-Tailings and waste containment facilities and infrastructure have failed in the past and continue to fail today, causing considerable environmental damage as substances of concern are released into the environment.
-However, carefully applied risk management and monitoring practices can substantially reduce the impacts on the environment and nearby communities.
+Tailings and waste containment facilities and There is a growing recognition that biological diversity infrastructure have failed in the past and continue is an extremely valuable asset to present and future to fail today, causing considerable environmental generations, however, the current threat to species and damage as substances of concern are released into the ecosystems is unprecedented and species extinction environment.
+However, carefully applied risk management caused by human activities continues at an alarming and monitoring practices can substantially reduce the rate (UN, 2021).
+Mining poses serious and highly impacts on the environment and nearby communities. specific threats to biodiversity.
+However, mining can also be a means of financing alternative livelihood COMPARISON OF REQUIREMENTS paths that, over the long-term, may prevent biodiversity loss (Sonter et al, 2018).

-Four voluntary schemes (IRMA, CERA, GRI, RMI) and one regulatory mechanism (NPI) feature requirements under the waste category.
+Four voluntary schemes (IRMA, CERA, GRI, RMI) and one regulatory mechanism (NPI) feature reguirements under the waste category.
 IRMA features the most reporting requirements under waste with a total of 12 requirements, followed by GRI with 10 reporting requirements.
 The National Pollutant Inventory has been categorised as only having one requirement which is to report substances.
 At a minimum mining companies will need to follow the requirements of the NPI regulation which requires reporting a full list of emitted pollutants, quantification of substances according to output categories such as mine tailings, unintentional leaks and spills, emissions to groundwater, and application of substances to agricultural land.
 However, RMI does not specify a direct requirement to monitor and report on wastes.